kiwijuice/ev-js/README.md

 # ev-js

-JavaScript, CSS and static resources for EV Magazine
+JavaScript, CSS and static resources for EV Magazine.
+Deployed on Heroku.